Enhancing HOI Detection with Contextual Cues from Large Vision-Language Models: ConCue

-The interaction decoder is employed to predict interaction classes for the human-object pairs.
-Specifically, the outputs from the instance decoder, denoted as $E_h$ and $E_o$, are first pass through a projection layer to generate a set of interaction queries $Q_{inter} \in\mathbb{R}^{N \times C_i}$.
-Subsequently, we feed these queries into the interaction decoder, which also employs a transformer-based multimodal module having the same structure as this module in the instance decoder.
-The output of the interaction decoder is donated as $E_{inter}$.
-In detail, we replaced $[{Q}_{h};\ {Q}_{o}]$ with ${Q}_{inter}$ and ${F}_{i}$ with ${F}_{c}$ in \cref{loss1} and \cref{loss2}.
-Note that the outputs from the three towers are concatenated instead of summed up.
-It is delineated as follows:
+The interaction detector is responsible for predicting interaction classes for human-object pairs.
+Specifically, we initialize a set of interaction queries $Q_{inter} \in \mathbb{R}^{N_q \times D}$.
+Similar to the instance decoder, these queries are then fed into the contextual cue-enhanced feature extraction module.
+The output of the interaction decoder is denoted as $E_{inter}$.
+The description of the interaction decoder in Eq. \ref{interaction} is updated as follows: